 (Lower funding rates post-stimulus stem from fewer awards and more applications, which represents a nation-wide trend.)

-2013 projection: 20 applications, 7 for the first time, 10 for the second time, and 3 for the third time.
+2013: 22 applications, 9 for the first time, 10 for the second time, and 3 for the third time.
 (Four 2nd timers and 1 first timer got the award (all men).
 Three others were "fund if possible," so they were close!

 22 applied this year, 12 for the first time, 7 for the second time and 3 for the third time.

 Awardees by attempts: 1 on first application (1/12 = 8%), 3 on second application (43%), and 1 (33%) on third application.
 Success rate, percentage-wise, was better on subsequent tries.
 Three awards went to women (of 7 applying); one award to a man( of 15 applying.)